 How to Start a Dropshipping Business with Shopify

-The primary steps to starting a dropshipping business with Shopify are as follows:
+The primary steps to starting a dropshipping business using Shopify business are as follows:

 - Choose your product or niche.

 - Create and optimize your Shopify store.